Yashbaid19/auction-bot/README.md

 - Django and Django REST Framework
 - Bootstrap for the beautiful UI
-- Render for hosting platform
+- Railway for hosting platform

 ---